 Founder and President

 David is the founder and developer of the Visual System of WorkTM and has been using it since the early 1990’s.
 David has developed methods but more importantly results with client companies from many different industries.
-David lives in Michigan and has been active with VSOWTM throughout the US and also with customers in Asia.
+David lives in Michigan and has been active with VSOWTM throughout the US.

 Mitch has worked with David to refine the Visual System of Work, develop some of the tools and methods of implementation.
 Mitch has also co-authored with David his most recent books.
 He has 17 years experience in automotive and 15 years in semiconductor lighting.
-Mitch grew up in the US and now lives in Munich, Germany and is utilizing the VSOWTM in Europe.
+Mitch grew up in the US and now lives in Munich, Germany and is helping businesses use the VSOWTM in Europe.

 Stay Tuned.
 Sign Up for our Newsletter

 We send periodical articles and news regarding the Visual System of Work.
 Interested?
 Subscribe here.